• Horizontal Logo

 Students learn and perform music chosen from a wide variety of orchestral literature and chamber music, in addition to the exploration of score-reading and conducting.
 This group is comprised of orchestral string instruments.
 Up to two pianists can participate in the string orchestra, though they must be approved by audition or permission of the instructor.
 The ensemble performs for various school functions as well as the combined Middle and Upper School Evening of Instrumental Music.

-Must have minimum of three years playing violin, viola, cello, or double bass.
+Prerequisite: Students are eligible if they have a minimum of three years of experience playing violin, viola, cello, or double bass.

 • Wind Ensemble